-COVID-19 is affecting all areas of our lives.
 Unfortunately, cyber criminals are eager to prey on people during this stressful and unpredictable time.
 Scammers are targeting businesses and individuals through a variety of scams that range from health to technology.
-Government programs that have gone into place for COVID-19 relief are ripe for fraudsters to utilize for their own purposes.
+Government programs that went into place for COVID-19 relief are ripe for fraudsters to utilize for their own purposes.

 Some of their scams may not be entirely new.
 “I’m concerned about criminals leveraging COVID-19 to tweak existing business email compromise and malware schemes,” says Dan Kautz, vice president of product risk & controls at U.S. Bank.

-Here are some tips to protect yourself and your employees from scams relating to COVID-19.
+Here are some tips to protect yourself and your employees from these scams.

 “Education is paramount during these unprecedented times,” says Brett Frederick, director of enterprise fraud risk management at U.S Bank.
 “Make sure your workforce understands the risks related to business changes due to the pandemic.”